Wemino/EchoPatch/README.md

 > [!WARNING]
 > The GOG version defaults to a 60 FPS cap.
 > To unlock higher framerates, modify the `dxwrapper.ini` file by setting `LimitPerFrameFPS` from **60** to **0**.
-> This change enables compatibility with the `HighFPSFixes` optimizations, ensuring smooth performance at framerates up to 240 FPS.
+> This change enables compatibility with the `HighFPSFixes` optimizations, ensuring smooth performance at framerates up to 300 FPS.

+> [!WARNING]
+> **Windows Defender Controlled Folder Access** (rare): If saves or settings are not persisting, Windows Defender may be blocking access to the save folder.
+Go to **Windows Defender > Controlled Folder Access > Add an allowed app** and add the game executable.

 ### Steam Deck/Linux Specific Instructions (Windows users can skip this)
 > [!WARNING]